Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_3_nfcore_config.md

         }
         ```

+        !!! note "Read the docs!"

+            Remember to check [NCI's "Queue Limits" page](https://opus.nci.org.au/spaces/Help/pages/236881198/Queue+Limits) when configuring the `queue` for your pipelines on Gadi, as it contains important information about how and when to select each particular queue.
+We are using a fairly naive selection method today for simplicity, but more complex queue selection methods are possible and advisable for larger pipelines.

     === "Setonix (Slurm)"

         On Setonix, the `work` queue supports tasks with up to 230GB of memory.
 If we need more than that, we want to use the `highmem` queue.
 We can achieve this using a short-hand if-else statement in groovy: `<condition> ? <value if true> : <value if false>`.
 We can ask whether the memory required by the current task (`task.memory`) is less than 230GB; if so, we set `queue` to `work`, otherwise we set it to `highmem`.
 By wrapping the whole statement in curly braces, we ensure that it is evaluated when the task runs: